To log in, you'll need your User and IP Address of the instance.

 - Next to PPK file version, select the number 2.

 - Click the Conversions menu and select Import Key.

 - Browse to the folder that contains the .pem file you downloaded from the DreamCompute dashboard, or the private key you created outside the Dashboard.

-- You can give the key a name in the Key comment field.
+- Enter a key name in the Key comment field (optional).

-- When finished, click the Save private key button to save it into a .ppk file.
+- When finished, click the Save private key button at the bottom to save it into a .ppk file.

-- Open PuTTY and navigate to Connection > SSH > Auth.
+- Open PuTTY and navigate to Connection > SSH > Auth below the 'Category' section.

-- Click the Browse button near the Private key file for authentication field.
+- Click the Browse button near the Private key file for the authentication field.

 - Select the .ppk file you generated and then click Open.

 - Navigate to the Session category and enter the IP Address of your instance in the Host Name field.
 In the Saved Sessions field, give this connection a name.
 For example, dh-compute.

 - Click the Save button on the right to save this session.

 - Click the session name you just saved and click the Open button.

 - PuTTY connects to your instance and asks for your username: